Here's a quick guide to where to put your bike when you hit the open road to head to new trails.

 - Did you put all the wheels in?
 And the through-axles?

 There are plenty more options, but hopefully this gives you some ideas on how you want to transport your bike.
 If you're taking it places a lot, a rack that's easy to use will be a good investment.
 If it's a once off trip - maybe a simpler rack that takes a little more time to setp is a good choice.
-If you're not sure - ask your local bike shops or rack specialist.
+If you're not sure - ask your local bike shop or rack specialist.